Consistency Trajectory Models: Learning Probability Flow ODE Trajectory of Diffusion: CTM: An Unification of Score-based and Distillation Models

-CTM predicts both infinitesimal changes and intermediate points of the PF ODE trajectory.
-Specifically, we define $G(\mathbf{x}_{t},t,s)$ as the solution of the PF ODE from initial time $t$ with an initial condition $\mathbf{x}_t$ to final time $s\le t$:
+CTM predicts both infinitesimally small step jump and long step jump of the PF ODE trajectory.
+Specifically, we define $G(\mathbf{x}_{t},t,s)$ as the solution of the PF ODE from initial time $t$ to final time $s\le t$:

-$G$ can access any intermediate point along the trajectory by varying final time $s$.
-However, with the current expression of $G$, the infinitesimal change needed to recover the denoiser information (the integrand) can only be obtained by evaluating the $s$-derivative at time $t$, $\frac{\partial}{\partial s}G(\mathbf{x}_{t},t,s)\vert_{s=t}$.
-Therefore, we introduce a dedicated expression for $G$ using an auxiliary function $g$ to enable easy access to both the integral via $G$ and the integrand via $g$ with Lemma~\ref{th:unification}.